anewton1998/draft-regext-rdap-simple-redaction/draft-regext-rdap-simple-redaction.md

 "redacted.invalid" or a string that begins and ends with four forward-slashes to an Internet registration authority, some registries must deal with such data for various reasons.

-One strategy servers may use would be to append a set of random digits to each key.
-For example, if a registered resource was given as "////I_FOOLED_YOU////" then the server could thwart this by appending the random digits "90210" to make the key "////I_FOOLED_YOU90210////".
+One strategy servers may use would be to append a set of random characters to each key.
+For example, if a registered resource was given as "////I-fooled-you////" then the server could thwart this by appending the random characters "1234-NO-YOU-DID-NOT" to make the key "////I-fooled-you_1234-NO-YOU-DID-NOT////".

 ### Handles

 For servers operating under policies in which the "handle", as defined by [@!RFC9083] must be redacted, it would be beneficial to some clients to create unique redaction keys for each handle.
-While clients SHOULD use "self" links, as described in [@!RFC9083], to differentiate between between objects returned in a response, in the absence of "self" links they often use the "handle".
+While clients SHOULD use "self" links, as described in [@!RFC9083], to differentiate between objects returned in a response, in the absence of "self" links they often use the "handle".
 Therefore, servers SHOULD create a unique redaction key for each handle that is redacted.

 # Examples